lsst/dp0-1_lsst_io/dp0-delegate-resources/index.rst

 DP0 Delegate Assemblies
 =======================

-The primary assembly series will occur biweekly on Fridays, 9am to 11am Pacific time (see `Assemblies Schedule`_, below).
-Alternating Fridays with `Stack Club`_.

-For DP0 participants from Australia and Asia, there will be a `Third Thursday Office Hour`_ (actually Wed 4pm Pacific, which is Thu 10am in Sydney).
+Virtual meetings that occur biweekly on Fridays, from 9am to 11am Pacific time (see `Assemblies Schedule`_, below), alternating Fridays with `Stack Club`_.
+Assemblies are designed for DP0 delegates but all are welcome to attend.
+This time slot serves North and South America and Europe.
+For DP0 participants from Australia and Asia, there will also be a `Third Thursday Office Hour`_ for live interaction.

-| **Purpose**
+| **Purpose** is for delegates to
 | - learn how to use the RSP in a guided, hands-on way
-| - network, discuss science, do activities together
+| - form working groups, discuss DP0 science, do `Delegate Activities`_
-| - present DP0-related work
+| - present their DP0-related software or science results
 | - get live support from Rubin staff
-|

 | **Format**

-* first hour: a "formal" presentation with Q&A, such as:
+| - first hour: a "formal" presentation with Q&A, such as:

-  * presentations about the DC2 data set
+|   -- presentations about the DC2 data set
-  * demonstrations on how to use the Portal aspect
+|   -- demonstrations on how to use the Portal aspect
-  * tutorials based on Jupyter Notebooks
+|   -- tutorials based on Jupyter Notebooks
-  * at first given by Rubin staff, later by delegate volunteers
+|   -- at first given by Rubin staff, later by delegate volunteers

-* second hour: breakout sessions for discussion, such as:
+| - second hour: breakout sessions for discussion, such as:

-  * breakout rooms by science topic to discuss DP0 work
+|   -- breakout rooms by science topic to discuss DP0 work
-  * breakout rooms by RSP aspect to discuss usage
+|   -- breakout rooms by RSP aspect to discuss usage
-  * breakout rooms for grassroots DP0 working groups
+|   -- breakout rooms for grassroots DP0 working groups
-  * a main room to serve as "office hours" for Q&A with Rubin staff
+|   -- a main room to serve as "office hours" for Q&A with Rubin staff
-  * at first facilitated by Rubin staff, later by delegate volunteers
+|   -- at first facilitated by Rubin staff, later by delegate volunteers

-* assemblies are open to everyone, not limited to DP0 delegates
-* all are welcome to join for one hour or both hours
+| - all are welcome to join for one hour or both hours
-* the first hour will be recorded for those who cannot attend live
+| - the first hour will be recorded for those who cannot attend live

+**Connection Info:** (HAVE TO MAKE A GOOGLE FORM FOR THIS)

 .. _DP0-Delegate-Programming-Assemblies: